 Networking is connecting with people who can 1) give you information about a career field, organization, or geographic location that interests you, and 2) refer you to specific job openings.
 Up to 80% of all positions are filled without employer advertising.
 These positions are the Hidden Job Market, and they are filled by--sometimes even created for--candidates who come to an employer's attention through such means as employee recommendations, referrals from family, friends and professional associates, and recruiters.
 Networking (using your contacts to connect with an employer) is your key to the Hidden Job Market.
 (Source: Jobstar.org)

 In addition to networking:

-- Browse our subscription job search databases, as well as dozens of career links organized by areas of interest, at corc.hampshire.edu.
+- Browse our subscription job search databases (Hampshire intranet log-in required), as well as dozens of career links organized by areas of interest, at corc.hampshire.edu.

 - Look in local newspapers and even in the Yellow Pages for organizations in your area of interest.
 If you're looking for jobs in a distant location, you can often find newspaper classifieds online.
 Town libraries usually have Yellow Pages for most major cities.